4. Setup of the model¶

 Note

-A compiled version is already provided for Windows and Linux.
+A compiled version is already provided for Windows and Linux and Apple.

 Windows